 Cow Palace, 1973: The Who's Keith Moon Passes Out From Drugs, And An Audience Member Fills In

 November 20, 1973 was an unforgettable night for drummer Scot Halpin: Keith Moon of The Who passed out on stage, and Halpin stepped out of the crowd to take his place.
-What could have been more surreal and enticing for a fan than the sight of Roger Daltrey, Pete Townshend, and John Entwistle of The Who conferring upon you the sacred duty of maintaining the beat in the absence of their regular drummer?
-That night at the Cow Palace in Daly City, California, the first show of The Who's Quadrophenia tour, is one Halpin will never forget -- and as a rock-fan claim to fame, it's one of the coolest ones on record.
+What could have been more surreal and enticing for a fan than the sight of Roger Daltrey, Pete Townshend, and John Entwistle of The Who conferring upon you the sacred duty of maintaining the beat in the absence of their regular (and legendary) drummer?
+That night at the Cow Palace in Daly City, California, the first show of The Who's "Quadrophenia" tour, is one Halpin would never forget -- and as a rock-fan claim to fame, it's one of the coolest ones on record.

 It Was The Opening Date Of The U.S. Tour

 According to rock and roll legend, on November 20, 1973, during the first show of The Who’s “Quadrophenia” tour, Keith Moon passed out on stage after taking a handful of horse tranquilizers and washing them down with brandy.
 The amount and type of drugs are unclear, and some even claim that Moon’s drink was spiked.